What are scorpions?

 Where will I find striped bark scorpions?

 Striped bark scorpions do not burrow, but do hide under rocks, mulch, woodpiles, fallen trees, and behind tree bark.
 They prefer to live outside, but if the weather becomes too hot and dry, they move indoors, seeking a more humid environment.
-Basements, crawl spaces, bathrooms (sinks and tubs), and laundry rooms all make great hideouts for striped bark scorpions.
+Crawl spaces, bathrooms (sinks and tubs), laundry rooms, and basements all make great hideouts for striped bark scorpions.

 How do I get rid of striped bark scorpions?